Institute of Food and Radiation Biology

-Institute of Food and Radiation Biology is a government research institute that studies food preservation methods through irradiation.
+Institute of Food and Radiation Biology (IFRB) is a government research institute that studies methods for food preservation through irradiation.
 The institute is part of the Bangladesh Atomic Energy Commission.

 History

 The institute was established on 1974 as the Irradiation and Pest Control Research Institute.
-In 1979 the institute was moved to Atomic Energy Research Establishment and renamed Institute of Food and Radiation Biology.
+In 1979, the institute was moved to Atomic Energy Research Establishment and renamed Institute of Food and Radiation Biology.
 The institute has an irradiation facility that offers its services at subsidized rate to Bangladeshi companies.
 The institute has a cobalt-60 gamma irradiator that is operated by the Gamma Source Division.